Sakshipatade/diabetes_prediction/README.md

   Run all cells to train and test the model.

 ### Output
-  The notebook will output the model's performance metrics and indicate whether a sample input is predicted as diabetic or not.
+  The system will output the model's performance metrics and indicate whether a sample input is predicted as diabetic or not.